top of page

 Students will see history and geography through the lens of Christianity with this optimistic, conservative history curriculum.
 We will be learning about North and South America from the First Nations peoples through the 21st century.
 This sixth grade curriculum covers the Canadian provinces, United States geography and cultures by region, US history in chronological order, and the history and geography of Mexico, Central America, the Caribbean, and South America.

-Supply List: - Activity Book Purchase Link Here
+- Activity Book Purchase Link Here

 - we will possibly need poster boards or similar items to complete some fun projects - more to come...